orje/LEDviaApp/README.md

 First I tried to find some German lessons and books in the Internet.
 Finally I landed with Kernighan & Ritchie - C Programming Language 2 and Steven Prata - C Primer Plus Sixth Edition.
 With these books I learned something about the C language but not very much about structuring a program for an embedded system.
 In the Internet I stumbled over terms like finite state machine and conceptions from Moore and Mealy.
 That was the addition to C that I was looking for.
 And right on the Arduino homepage I found the framework plus the modeling tool of Miro Samek http://playground.arduino.cc/Code/QP .
 First of all I left the robot aside and started the project of controlling a LED stripe with a handy.
 Like I said I'm doing this for my hobby and so I can't put that much time in it.
-So it took me over 2 years to understand Miro's framework and model to end up this project.
+So it took me a longer time to understand Miro's framework and model to end up this project.
 Puh!
 So please don't mind if I'm sometimes a little bit euphoric.
 ### 2  Control of a LED stripe
 First I had to learn how to program the WS2812B 5050 RGB stripe with the WS2811 Controller.